Ryan McMahon Preview, Player Props: Rockies vs. White Sox

 Ryan McMahon At The Plate

-- McMahon leads Colorado with 109 hits and an OBP of .337 this season.
+- McMahon has 110 hits and an OBP of .337, both of which are best among Colorado hitters this season.

-- He ranks 83rd in batting average, 54th in on base percentage, and 38th in slugging among the qualifying hitters in MLB play.
+- Among the qualifying hitters in MLB action, he ranks 85th in batting average, 54th in on-base percentage, and 38th in slugging.

+- In 63.8% of his 116 games this season, McMahon has picked up at least one hit.
+He's also had 29 multi-hit games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.